Skip to main content

 We will find ways of involving you and your family in key decisions around your life and in the future services you receive.
 If you lack capacity we will follow “best interest guidance” and include your family or carer at our meetings.

 You will have a personalised communication plan which will be reviewed regularly with a family member or carer.
-A named person will make sure this this happens.
+A named person will make sure this happens.

 We will make sure that the people and family involved in your care are valued and listened to.
 We may not always be able to do as your family member or you choose but we will look at alternative options.
 This could be because of the law or we are not able to provide this.